« Comment on the Forum | Main | Deuteroproto in Luke 6:1 »

 Luke 5:33-39 contains three short parables, the first in Luke’s Gospel.
 The parables of Jesus are some of the most difficult passages to understand in the New Testament.
 Much of this is due to our separation in time, language, and culture from Jesus.
 But even the disciples of Jesus, who did not face these contextual challenges, often had trouble understanding what Jesus meant by His parables.
 The confusion is natural, however, since according to what Jesus says in Luke 8:10, He intended these pointed little stories to be confusing.
 We will explain why in that passage, but for now, it is best to recognize that if a parable is initially confusing, we’re on the right track.

 And the parables of Luke 5:33-39 are some of the most confusing.
 For the last eighteen hundred years, these three short parables have been almost universally interpreted in a particular way.
-Almost all resources, whether Bible commentary, book on the parables, or journal article, interprets this passage in a particular way.
-In the past, when I’ve taught this passage, followed the traditional explanation.
+Almost all resources, whether Bible commentary, book on the parables, or journal article, interprets this passage in a particular way (Fitzmyer 1981:597; Govett 1989:5; Jeremias 1972:118; Marshall 1978:227; Pentecost 1982:23).
+In the past, when I’ve taught this passage, I followed the traditional explanation.

 Aside from these cultural reasons, Marcion was heavily influenced by Gnostic dualism.
 He believed that matter as evil and only what was spiritual was good.
 Therefore, the creator God in Genesis 1-2 was evil.
 Also, Jesus could not have come in the flesh, because flesh, being matter, was evil.
 As a result of this thinking, Marcion rejected the entire Old Testament as the false Scriptures of the evil creator god of Judaism.
 He also rejected much of the New Testament Scriptures which taught that Jesus was the Son of God come in the flesh.

 And the church, though they eventually condemned Marcion as a heretic for many of his views, fully adopted and accepted this understanding of Luke 5:33-39, and for the most part, have not retreated from it for 1800 years.
-In fact, the interpretation lived on, and has been frequently used, especially since the Reformation in the 1500s, to justify the separation of a new group from the old, traditional group.
+Furthermore, as the interpretation lived on, it was frequently used to justify the separation of any new group from the old, traditional group.
 Luther, Calvin, Zwingli and the other Reformers used Luke 5:33-39 to separate from Catholicism.
-In the past 500 years, almost every splinter group within Christianity has similarly used the passage in such a way to defend and explain their departure.
+In the past 500 years, almost every splinter group within Christianity has similarly used the passage in such a way to defend and explain their departure (cf. Govett 1989:6-18).
 Such an interpretation of the passage also explains the church’s almost total neglect—and even denial—of the Jewishness of Jesus and the apostles.

 So with all of this in mind, the explanation below will provide two things.
 First, the traditional explanation will be summarized.
 Then an attempt will be made to explain what Jesus was really teaching with these parables.